Marin County Sheriff's Office

 If you are the parent of a prospective youth member, your child needs to be the point of contact with us!
 We demand a lot from youth members and expect adult-level engagement from them.

 We occasionally have situations where multiple family members wish to join SAR.
-While we do have some situations like that, it is not common.
-The application process is very competitive so it’s fairly unlikely multiple family members will be selected for the team.
-You should assume you are applying as an individual, and that other family members may not have the opportunity to join the team.
+While we do have some situations like that, they are not common.
+The application process is very competitive, so it’s fairly unlikely that multiple family members will be selected for the team.
+You should assume you are applying as an individual and that other family members may not have the opportunity to join the team.

 All residents of Marin County meet the geographic requirements.
-Any prospective member outside Marin County must be able to respond to the SAR headquarters within ~30 minutes of a callout.
-Applicants from areas and counties other than Marin will also be evaluated on many factors such as availability, training, skill, and experience.
+Any prospective member outside Marin County must be able to respond to the SAR headquarters within ~30 minutes from callout.
+Applicants from areas and counties other than Marin will also be evaluated on many factors such as availability, training, skill and experience.
 The new member selection committee will review the qualifications of all such applicants and will base any selection on those qualifications and the needs of the team.

 For many people, volunteering for search and rescue is a rewarding and often fun experience, but it’s important to recognize it also can be very difficult at times.
 SAR missions sometimes involve violent crime scenes, finding or assisting in the recovery of human remains, providing medical assistance to severely injured persons and other difficult circumstances.
 SAR members may also interact with family members or friends of the subject of a SAR mission who are emotionally distressed.
 The team offers support to members to help process and cope with difficult situations and members can select out of assignments if necessary.
 SAR missions can be emotionally challenging and it’s important for people who choose to volunteer for SAR to be confident that they feel emotionally resilient enough for the work and have sound mental health.